 While Old Glory Ranch’s main focus is hosting amazing weddings and corporate events here in the beautiful Texas Hill Country, Suzanne McCord, owner of the ranch, also raises and sells miniature donkeys.
 These adorable creatures have become quite popular and are often seen at events wearing brightly decorated wicker baskets and serving as “beer burros”!

-A new addition arrived on Old Glory Ranch in the form of a miniature donkey who has been named St. Christopher Columbus [born the day after Columbus Day 2014].
-His mother had a stillbirth in May of 2014 leaving us to believe she was no longer pregnant as a twin birth is uncommon with miniature donkeys.
+A new addition arrived on Old Glory Ranch in the form of a miniature donkey.
+Named Christopher Columbus since he was born the day after Columbus Day 2014.
+His mother had a stillbirth in May of 2014 leaving us to believe she was no longer pregnant.
+A twin birth is uncommon with miniature donkeys.
 So we were a bit surprised when she gave birth in October to little Christopher.
 He was a pretty tiny little guy and was rejected by his mother right away.
 More than likely because of ‘animal instinct’ feeling that he wasn’t the healthiest of babies.
 In order to keep him safe, we stepped in.

-Suzanne often refers to him as the ‘million dollar donkey’, saying he will more than likely be a permanent fixture here.
-One day he will earn his keep by becoming one of our working donkey’s where clients and guests of weddings and events can get to know him as well.
+Suzanne often refers to him as the ‘million dollar donkey’.
+He is destined to be a permanent fixture here.
+One day he will earn his keep by becoming one of our working donkeys.
+Clients and guests of weddings and events can get to know him at their event.
 He continues to follow us around more like a puppy than a donkey.
 He likes to frolic and play with the other baby donkey who is younger than him, yet nearly twice his size!

 When this piece was initially started, Christopher gave us an additional scare with yet another infection, so rather than having a sad ending to his story, we wanted to give him plenty of time to become what is ‘normal’ for him before finishing the first chapter of his story.
 He has proven to be quite a fighter and bounced back from that infection and celebrated his 4 month birthday earlier this week!